Use grid to position content within a responsive layout.

 How to nest multiple elements in a grid cell

 You can add multiple elements to a single grid cell by nesting elements within the grid child.
 To do this, you’ll first want to add a structure element (e.g., a div block) to the grid as the direct grid child.
-Once you’ve added the structure element as the grid child, you can add other elements to the div block by holding Control while you drag the elements into the grid cell.
+Once you’ve added the structure element as the grid child, you can add other elements to the div block by holding Command (on Mac) or Control (on Windows) while you drag the elements into the grid cell.
+You can also select the structure element and use quick find to add additional elements.

 There are 2 ways you can duplicate a grid child to reuse the same content in more than one grid cell: